hyperledger/aries-endorser-service/README.md

 LEDGER_URL=http://localhost:9000 TAILS_SERVER_URL=http://localhost:6543 ./manage run-bdd -t @DIDs-006
 ```

-Note that because these tests run on your local (rather than in a docker container) you need to specify the *local* url to the ledger and tails servers.
+Note that because these tests run on your local (rather than in a docker container) you need to specify the *local* URL to the ledger and tails servers.

 ## Testing - Other